A variational approach to Hilbert's 16th problem within the framework of global analysis: Limit cycles for planar, polynomial, differential systems

 in the interval $[0, 1]$. \end{proposition}

-\begin{proof} Regularity conditions for $\bu_\e$ have been stated prior to the statement of the proposition.
-Equation \eqref{formafinal} is a consequence, according to equation \eqref{aaa}, expressing the equality of the derivative of \eqref{abscon} with \eqref{noder}.
+\begin{proof} Regularity conditions for $\bu_\e$ have been discussed in the paragraph prior to the statement of the proposition.
+Equation \eqref{formafinal} is a consequence, according to equation \eqref{aaa}, of expressing the equality of the derivative of \eqref{abscon} with \eqref{noder}.
 A typical bootstrap argument yields the regularity claimed in the statement. \end{proof}

-Equation \eqref{formafinal} is a key point for counting the critical closed paths of the functional $E_\e$.
-We are facing a singularly perturbed, fourth-order ODE system \eqref{formafinal} with periodic (unknown) boundary conditions.
-Our plan to count, and eventually find an upper bound for, the number of solutions of \eqref{formafinal}, which we call branches to stress the dependence of $\e$, proceeds in two steps: \begin{enumerate} \item for a fixed such branch (with smooth dependence on $\e$), understand its asymptotic behavior as $\e\searrow0$, to count how many such different asymptotic behaviors there might be; and \item for a fixed such asymptotic behavior, decide how many branches will converge to it. \end{enumerate}
+System \eqref{formafinal} is a key point for counting the critical closed paths of the functional $E_\e$.
+We are facing a singularly-perturbed, fourth-order ODE system \eqref{formafinal} with periodic (unknown) boundary conditions.
+Our plan to count, and eventually find an upper bound for, the number of branches of solutions of \eqref{formafinal} proceeds in two steps: \begin{enumerate} \item for a fixed such branch, understand its asymptotic behavior as $\e\searrow0$, to count how many such different asymptotic behaviors there might be; and \item for a fixed such asymptotic behavior, decide how many branches may converge to it. \end{enumerate}

-The most delicate issue is this last second point.
-To deal appropriately with it, we need to introduce an important discussion related to variational principles and the role played by end-point conditions.

-Second-order variational problems, like the one considered in Theorem \ref{basicsecond}, are typically studied under fixed, end-point conditions at end-points $\{0, 1\}$ up to one order less than the highest order explicitly participating in the functional.
-In our situation, end-point conditions would involve the four values